theseyan/ifctester-works/gen_autocompletions/README.md

 ## Autocompletions

+> [!IMPORTANT]
+> This code runs in the backend and was written prior to the decision of using IfcOpenShell WASM.
+Please see `/app` for the updated WASM playground.

-This repo contains some preliminary work to implement autocompletions support.
+This directory contains some preliminary work to implement autocompletions support.
 The CLI tool pre-generates only the necessary IFC schema information for autocompletions in JSON, which can then be sent to the frontend where the IDS parser can provide context-based suggestions.

 ```bash
 python gen_autocompletions.py       # generate for all schemas